 +CHM 100 Cr.4

 A survey course focusing on applied chemistry.
 Fundamental chemistry and science concepts are developed and then used to study applications of this science to technology in society.
 Emphasis is placed on selected topics that are current.
 Course is not applicable to a major or minor in chemistry and does not meet the prerequisite requirement of any other chemistry course.
 Lect.
 3, Lab 2.
-Offered Fall.
+Offered Occasionally.

 +CHM 103 Cr.5

 General Chemistry I

 An introduction to chemistry including topics in atomic structure, chemical bonding, molecular structure, chemical stoichiometry, reactivity, states of matter, solutions, acid-base theory, and nuclear chemistry, and also including selected topics in descriptive and applied chemistry.
 Scientific inquiry, experimental design and data analysis are included.
 Lect.
 3, Lab 3, Disc.
 1. Prerequisite: grade of "C" or better in MTH 150 or placement into MTH 151 or higher.
-Students who have completed this course or are currently enrolled may not register for this course again until after priority registration (unless they have instructor/department consent).
+Students who are currently enrolled in CHM 103 may not register for this course again until after priority registration (unless they have instructor/department consent).
 Offered Fall, Spring, Summer.

 CHM 104 Cr.5

 General Chemistry II

 The second half of the two-semester sequence in general chemistry.
 The course provides an introduction to the topics of chemical kinetics, equilibria in the gas and solution phases, acid-base chemistry, solubility, thermochemistry, and electrochemistry.
 The laboratory portion of the course serves to reinforce and demonstrate the above concepts through experimentation.
 Lect.
 3, Lab 3, Disc.
 1. Prerequisite: grade of "C" or better in CHM 103.
-Students who have completed this course or who are currently enrolled may not register for this course again until after priority registration (unless they have instructor/department consent).
+Students who are currently enrolled in CHM 104 may not register for this course again until after priority registration (unless they have instructor/department consent).
 Offered Fall, Spring.

 CHM 250 Cr.3